I see this all the time.

 We need to get over this way of thinking.
 This “All or Nothing” mentality and self-punishment.

 So, you ate a bit too much.
 Or chose foods that might not have been the healthiest or on your plan.
 It’s OK.
-It was one time and honestly, it won’t mean anything in the long run.
+It won’t mean anything in the long run.

 We tend to focus on the immediate and exaggerate its importance.